davosian/swissweather/README.md

 This is a library to consume the SRF Meteo weather API published by Switzerland's public broadcasting cooperation, SRG SSR.
 You can find the API documentation [on their website](https://developer.srgssr.ch/apis/srgssr-weather).

+**Important notice: SRF Meteo has revamped their API and therefore the current project is not working anymore.
+Since free access has now been severely restricted (6 calls per day for one location only), I am considering to scrap this project entirely.
+Its original purpose was for integrating with SmartHome solutions and now weather information is limited to a few updates a day.**

 ## Example Usage

 The following code snippet shows how to use the library to get the current weather for a specific location in Switzerland (Berne).